 Samson C01 USB.
 Rounding out the list, this is always an option to keep in mind, because of longevity.
 I’ve had a Samson C01 since 2007, and it’s never failed me.
-The USB version, while it does have flaws, still got a 4.4/5 overall out of 297 reviews on amazon.
 Check out a more in depth discussion:

 I’m gonna leave it at that.
 I find that the more options I have at my disposal, the more confused I get.
 You may not be that way, but these are the mics you really need to consider.
 Are there more USB mics out there?
 Sure.
 Are they better?
 Probably not.
-The Yeti tops most lists, and would be the mic I purchase should I decide to bite the bullet and get a USB mic.
+The Yeti tops most lists, and is your all in one solution.
+Interested in learning exactly why?
+Check out my in depth and informative:

 Well that’s about it for today my friend!
 I hope you’ve come away with some valuable information in this best cheap USB microphone article!!